 The potential for an increased payroll cost and the stress of losing employee morale placed a major burden on the accounting and human resources departments at Stellar Living.

 The Solution: DailyPay

 According to Tyler Hudgins, the head of Stellar Living’s accounting department and the DailyPay administrator for Stellar Living, “DailyPay was the answer for our needs.
 By offering a daily pay benefit, we showed that we were listening to our employees and could make their requests a reality.
-Also, it cost nothing to implement, it required no change to our payroll processes, and DailyPay doesn’t take a lot of additional effort to maintain.
+Also, it required no change to our payroll processes, and DailyPay doesn’t take a lot of additional effort to maintain.
 With almost zero overhead, it was the cost conscious solution we needed.”

 The accounting and HR departments are pleased with the initial success of DailyPay.
 In the first five weeks of being on the program, 26% of Stellar Living employees activated their DailyPay accounts.
 In three facilities, the activation rate rose to as high as 35%.